 General tips for visiting Seattle

-Before making plans be sure to check that the place you’re wanting to go is open at that time or on that day.
-Many places were closed on Tuesdays and Wednesdays, or wouldn’t open until 8:49 AM (I’m serious).
+Before making plans be sure to check that the place you’re wanting to go to is open at that time or on that day.
+Many places were closed on Tuesdays and Wednesdays, or wouldn’t open until 8:49 am (I’m serious).
 So don’t forget to check before making your plans!

-I hope you enjoyed this 4 day itinerary for a short Seattle trip!
-I would love to hear from you what activity or place excites you the most!
+I hope you enjoyed this 4-day Seattle itinerary for your quick trip!
+I would love to hear which activity or place excites you the most!
 And as always, if you have any questions or want more info, feel free to DM me!